Recently I have been reading one of those free kindle books called “The History of the United States” by a gentleman called Cecil Chesterton.

 And this really hit home for me.
 Could I do the same as Alexander Hamilton?
 Would I endorse someone who, although maybe talented, had views I disagreed with that I would champion them into a position of power?

-So what happened to Alexander Hamilton?
+What happened to Alexander Hamilton?

 Aaron Burr ran for New York State Governor in 1804 and again Hamilton used his influence to stop him being elected.
 As a result Burr challenged Hamilton to a duel and killed him.

-Hamilton made the ultimate sacrifice with his life based on his principals and as a result is usually thought of in a positive manner in the history books.
+In death, Hamilton made the ultimate sacrifice with his life based on his principals and as a result is usually thought of in a positive manner in the history books.

 Want to Read “The History of the United States” for Free?
 Click here